Bernie-2016/Connect-Windows/README.md

 ## Contributing

 We welcome all contributions.
 If you see a bug please report it in using the Issues feature.
-If you would like to help develop the Movement app for Windows applications you can contact the CodersForSanders group using our Slack channel (you can request access [here](https://docs.google.com/forms/d/1pmxGTX17qPkZV49iuLh3rN-Mj_Z6w6M_XtUJMZCMIP4/viewform)): https://codersforsanders.slack.com/messages/bernie-app/details/
+If you would like to help develop the Connect app for Windows applications, please join the BernieBuilders group using our Slack channel (you can request access [here](http://organize.berniesanders.com/slack/berniebuilders)).
+Be sure to message @rileytaylor once inside to gain access to the relevent channels.

 We will be tracking development progress in our [Pivotal project](https://www.pivotaltracker.com/n/projects/1530927)